-We currently have open positions for Ph.D. students to join forces for tackling the new project that starts in Spring 2022.
-Job advertisements will follow in time, but in general education in any of Nanoscience, Immunology, Cell Biology, Molecular Biology, and Bioinformatics is advantageous.
+We currently have an open position for a PhD student to join forces for tackling the new project that just started in Spring 2022.
+Job advertisements will follow in time (likely mid/late 2023), but in general education in any of Nanoscience, Immunology, Cell Biology, Molecular Biology, and Bioinformatics is advantageous.
+Knowledge in RNA origami and/or nucleic acid sensing for antiviral immunity is particularly favoured.
 Previous experience with zebrafish is of course a plus, but we are also happy to make you a new zebrafish scientist ;)

 We are grateful for the financial support from various foundations that has given us the wonderful opportunities to promote the zebrafish initiative and excellence of Danish research.